KonanM/tser/README.md

 If you need a battle tested, non-intrusive and feature rich serialization libary, please have a look at [Boost](https://www.boost.org/doc/libs/1_72_0/libs/serialization/doc/index.html), [Cereal](https://uscilab.github.io/cereal/), [Bitsery](https://github.com/fraillt/bitsery), [Protobuf](https://developers.google.com/protocol-buffers), [Flatbuffers](https://google.github.io/flatbuffers/), [Yas](https://github.com/niXman/yas).
 They all provide a better feature set and better flexibility.
 Tser is meant to be tiny - copy one small header put a macro into a few places and be good to go.

 ## Design goals
-* serialization of nearly all of the STL containers and types, as well as custom containers that follow STL conventions
+* serialization of nearly **all of the STL containers and types**, as well as custom containers that follow STL conventions
 * implement pretty printing to the console **automatically**, but allow for user defined implementations
 * implement comparision operators (equal, non-equal, smaller) **automatically**, but allow for user defined implementations
 * support printing the serialized representation of an object to the console via base64 encoding (this way only printable characters are used, allows for easily loading objects into the debugger via strings)